aparo/pyes/docs/guide/reference/java-api/search.rst

             .actionGet();

-For more information on the search operation, check out the REST :doc:`search </elasticsearch/rest_api/search/index>`  docs.
+For more information on the search operation, check out the REST :ref:`search <es-guide-reference-java-api-search>`  docs.

 Operation Threading